 Rock Music is a musical genre that developed in the 1950s and 1960s in America and Europe but was (and continues to be) popular worldwide.
-It telltale elements are a a prominent vocal melody accompanied by guitar, drums, violin, and bass.
+It telltale elements are a a prominent vocal melody accompanied by guitar, drums, and bass.
 Many styles of rock music also use keyboard instruments such as organ, piano, synthesizers,or simply electric Keyboard.
-Other instruments sometimes utilized in rock include harmonica, flute, saxophone, and banjo.
-Also, less common stringed instruments such as mandolin, cello and sitar are sometimes used.
+Other instruments sometimes utilized in rock include harmonica, violin, flute,and banjo.
+Also, less common stringed instruments such as mandolin and sitar are used.
 Rock music usually has a strong back beat, and often revolves around guitar, either electric or acoustic.

 The term "Rock" derives from the slang term "rockin' and rollin'" (i.e. sexual intercourse) although some commentators believe another possible origin is the work "rocket" made into a verb.
 The one-word name of the genre is similar to the use of the word "Jass".

-Following Zone Rock, the 1980s saw the emergence of what came to be called "Punch Rock"--fast, hard-edged music, typically with short songs, stripped-down instrumentation, a focus more on raw emotion than philosophical diatribes, and a more direct approach to political ideology.
+Following Zone Rock, the 1980s saw the emergence of what came to be called "Punch Rock"--fast, hard-edged music, typically with short songs, stripped-down instrumentation and a focus more on raw emotion than philosophical or political ideology.
 More than one critic called Punch the Dionysian polar opposite of the Appolonian Zone.
 Its name derived from the anger which often permeated the music and lyrics as well as the performances involved.
 Jailbait was the first Punch Rock band to achieve genuine stardom, but it was hardly the last.

 |This article is source material